sinkcup/laravel-demo/README.md

 detail:

-- It's wrong to save the log to file when using Docker, should output to stdout, so I have changed `config/logging.php`.
+- Laravel default log config is saving to file, it's wrong in Docker, should output to stdout, so I have changed `config/logging.php`.
 - Laravel default routes can't be cached, it has error: "Unable to prepare route [/] for serialization.
-Uses Closure.", so I have changed `route/web.php` and `route/api.php`.
+Uses Closure.", so I have changed `routes/web.php` and `routes/api.php`.
 - Docker can run cron in the foreground, should never run it in background.

 ## IDE Helper